 - The creation of an ecological corridor with an outdoor space set aside for Forest School – more than half the outdoor space at Kneller Hall is designated as Metropolitan Open Land

 - Which means it must be retained as green space for the pupils to explore and enjoy.

-In order to ensure a smooth transition for both Kneller Hall and Radnor Prep students, current Radnor House senior pupils from Year 7 – Year 13 will remain at Pope’s Villa while building works begin at Kneller Hall for the duration of the transition year of September 2023 to August 2024.
-We are delighted to let you know that buildings at 41 Kew Foot Rd, Richmond (next to Richmond Rugby Club) – currently operating as Falcons Prep School – will be Radnor Prep’s temporary home during these 12 months.
+In order to ensure a smooth transition for both Kneller Hall and Radnor Prep students, current Radnor House senior pupils from Year 7 – Year 13 will remain at Pope’s Villa while building works begin at Kneller Hall for the duration of the transition period.
+We are delighted that buildings at 41 Kew Foot Rd, Richmond (next to Richmond Rugby Club) is Radnor Prep’s temporary home during this time.